 Prospective Students

-Medical Requirements
+Medical Requirements for Flight-Option

 In addition, all students interested in the flight option are required to obtain a valid Transport Canada Category 1 Medical Certificate upon entry to the first year, and all subsequent years of the BMOS program.
-This is the category of medical required for commercial pilots, and we want to ensure that all flight option students are medically-cleared for flight before they embark on training towards this career.
+This is the category of medical required for commercial pilots, and we want to ensure that all flight option students are medically-cleared for take off before they embark on training towards this career.

 Each candidate of the UWO-CAM flight training program shall obtain a Category 1 TC Medical.